Reducing Reliance on Paper Towels and Best Plastic-Free Options

 Article, “Think Outside the (Gift)box: 3 Ways to Wrap Gifts With Fabric,” Craftsy.com, accessed December 23, 2020.

-All photos in this post were taken by me unless otherwise credited.
+All photos in this post were taken by Marie Cullis unless otherwise credited.

 For Christmas, I asked for a TerraCycle Toys Zero Waste box.
 They’re almost $100, so I didn’t expect that I’d actually get one, but I did (and thank you)!

-I was super excited because in 2017 I had signed up for a free broken toy recycling program through TerraCycle, sponsored by Tom’s of Maine.
+I was super excited because in 2017 I’d signed up for a free broken toy recycling program through TerraCycle, sponsored by Tom’s of Maine.
 I sent what I had but for the next full year, I saved every broken toy I found.
 I asked friends to give me their broken toys too.
-However, Tom’s of Maine stopped sponsoring this program by 2018.
-I emailed them to ask why, and they responded that they had “decided not to re-run this promotion.”
+However, Tom’s of Maine stopped sponsoring this program in 2018.
+I emailed them to ask why, and they responded that they had “decided not to re-run this promotion” with no further details.

 I was disappointed.
 By then I had a huge box of broken toys, and I continued to add to the box, refusing to throw them in a landfill.
 So I added the TerraCycle Toys Zero Waste Box to my Christmas list.

+Large brown cardboard box of broken toys.
 I collected and save broken toys for about 20 months.
-Photo by me.

 Receiving my box

-The box arrived in a large plastic wrap, which I was able to repurpose as a garbage bag (I stopped buying garbage bags about a year ago, and I’ll be sure to write a separate post on that).
+The box arrived in a large plastic wrap, which I was able to repurpose as a garbage bag (I stopped buying garbage bags in 2018).
 This is what the TerraCycle box looks like unassembled:

 TerraCycle Toys Zero Waste box.
-Photo by me.
+Photo by Marie Cullis.

-Since the box is meant to be placed in an area for collection, such as at the office or at a daycare center, it is equipped with handles on the sides, perforations in the top to drop items in, and a plastic bag inside.
+Since the box is meant to be placed in an area for collection, such as at an office or a daycare center, it is equipped with handles on the sides, perforations at the top to drop items in, and a plastic bag inside.

 I removed the plastic bag because it was preventing me from being able to fit everything (and I did repurpose that bag as well).
 I asked my husband, who is a master at packing, to assist because I was having trouble fitting everything, including that plastic green bat.
 We were able to fit 95% of it.